jmcerrejon/alpinOS/README.md

 * This OS is volatile.
 If you want to commit your changes, just type ``` lbu commit ```

+* You should not use only root user, but If you do, type the next: ``` lbu add /root ```

 * For get ready with some essential tasks, just type the next:

 ```bash
 wget https://raw.githubusercontent.com/jmcerrejon/alpinOS/master/scripts/init.sh -O - | ash
 ```

+* You have some interesting scripts inside /scripts dir.
+Improve then and make a PR!. 💪🏻

 MIT License